Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Experiment

-Apart from the main measurement with the ${\rm LaBr_3(Ce)}$ scintillator, dedicated measurements of the neutron beam flux and the background arising from neutrons scattered in the water-filled target were conducted.
+Apart from the main measurement with the ${\rm LaBr_3(Ce)}$ scintillator, dedicated measurements of the neutron beam flux and the background arising from neutrons scattered in the water-filled vessel were conducted.
 For the flux measurement the acrylic container was replaced with an organic liquid scintillator (BC-501A, Saint-Gobain 20LA32) coupled to a Hamamatsu H6527 PMT.
-The detector was set on the beam axis in order to measure the neutron time-of-flight (TOF) to the target position.
+The detector was set on the beam axis in order to measure the neutron time-of-flight (TOF) to the position of the acrylic vessel.
 The scintillator is a 5~inch diameter by 8~inch long cylindrical detector and was read out using the same QDC and TDC modules as used for the ${\rm LaBr_3(Ce)}$.
-Backgrounds at the $\gamma$-ray detector position arising from neutrons scattered off the target were measured with an OKEN CsI(Tl) crystal, whose size is $3.5\times3.5\times3.5$~${\rm cm^3}$, coupled to the H6410 PMT.
-A 14-bit 250~MHz CAEN DT5725 Flash-ADC was used to record CsI(Tl) waveform data.
-Scattered neutron measurements were done in parallel with the main measurement for both water-filled and empty target configurations.
+Backgrounds at the $\gamma$-ray detector position arising from neutrons scattered off the vessel were measured with an OKEN CsI(Tl) crystal, whose size is $3.5\times3.5\times3.5$~${\rm cm^3}$, coupled to the H6410 PMT.
+A 14-bit 250~MHz CAEN DT5725 Flash-ADC (analog to digital converter) was used to record CsI(Tl) waveform data.
+Scattered neutron measurements were done in parallel with the main measurement for both water-filled and empty container configurations.

 In all measurements, the proton beam current was monitored with the Faraday cup.
 The cup was read out by an ORTEC 439 counter for the normalization described in the analysis below.
-The DAQ dead time was measured using clock pulses during the beam test with a precision better than 1\% and is corrected for in the cross section measurement.
-It was $\sim$7\% in the $\gamma$-ray measurement by ${\rm LaBr_3(Ce)}$ and 10$-$40\% in the flux measurement by BC-501A depending on the beam intensity.
+The digital acquisition system (DAQ) dead time was measured using clock pulses during the beam test with a precision better than 1\% and is corrected for in the cross section measurement.
+It was $\approx$7\% in the $\gamma$-ray measurement by ${\rm LaBr_3(Ce)}$ and 10$-$40\% in the flux measurement by BC-501A depending on the beam intensity.
+The impact of the time variance of the DAQ dead time due to the pulsed beam structure on the final results is at most a few percent.
 Note that the contribution to the dead time from the intrinsic radioactive impurities in ${\rm LaBr_3(Ce)}$ is small.